Your Health and Safety

 Contact with Covid-19

-Group members will be asked to do a temperature check on arrival.
-We also ask you to report to the Tour Staff any COVID symptoms immediately, so that appropriate action can be taken to safeguard the rest of the group.
+We ask you to report to the Tour Staff any COVID symptoms immediately, so that appropriate action can be taken to safeguard the rest of the group.

 One week prior to your trip we will send you our latest safe travel guidelines.
-We’ll ask you to acknowledge that you understand and will abide by the advice to keep the group safe and well.
+We’ll ask you to acknowledge that you understand them and will abide by the advice to keep the group safe and well.
+We will also ask you basic health questions to ensure you are free of COVID symptoms before setting off.
 For tours in Europe we will ask you to arrive with your passport details written on a piece of paper for the Tour Manager to submit to the hotels, to minimise handling of your personal documents.

 Terms and Conditions